indiancybertroops/RUCH/README.md

 	 pip install requests
 	 pip install colorama
 use: python dashboard.py
-paste your admin panel link of victim site and it will give you bypass path??
+paste your admin panel link of victim site and it will give you bypass path